 - What are the prospects for financial support?

 A faculty committee considers (1) undergraduate preparation (including overall GPA, GPA trajectory, and rigor of courses), (2) letters of recommendation, (3) GRE test scores, (4) personal statement, and (5) if submitted optionally, work/writing sample or professional experience.
-No single factor outweighs the others; rather, the committee attempts to arrive at a "balanced" assessment of academic and professional promise.
+No single factor outweighs the others; rather, the committee attempts to arrive at a balanced assessment of academic and professional promise.

 Resources for financial support vary in response to the size and composition of the applicant pool, legislative and campus appropriations, the state of the general economy, and other external factors.
-In general though, here is how things work, first for masters, and then for doctoral students.